 - For Nippon-era pieces with delicate hand-painted enamel details, handle by the body rather than the decoration to avoid wear from handling

-- If a piece has hairline cracks (crazing in the glaze), it can still be used for display but is not safe for food use as bacteria can harbor in the cracks
+- If a piece has hairline cracks (crazing in the glaze), it can still be used for display but is not safe for food use

 Where to Buy and Sell Noritake China